Morderon/nwn_2da_tlkify/Readme.md

 This program doesn't currently care if a strref has a value or not and will overwrite the current value.

 Feel free to supply the same value multiple times, the program will only put one instance into the tlk file.

+## Known issues:

+SpellDesc field from spells.2da isn't fully supported.
+Depending on how you use this tool, the tlk strrefs may change from one use to the next which will cause scroll items to have the wrong description